Head Coach, 13-15 Coach

 Kendra's favorite part about coaching is watching the swimmers grow -- gaining strength and confidence -- throughout the season.

-13-15 Assistant Coach
+Assistant 12 & Under Coach

 She attended Northeastern University, where she played on the women’s club water polo team for 5 years.
 She also coached and taught speed swimming as well as artistic swimming, and had the opportunity to train one-on-one with an artistic swim coach while studying abroad in Russia.

-11-12 Assistant Coach
+Assistant 12 & Under Coach

 Marina began competitive rhythmic gymnastics at the age of 5.
 She was a candidate for Master of Sports of Ukraine (equals level 9 in USA gymnastics system).
 Marina graduated from the National University of Physical Education and Sports of Ukraine in 2012 with a major in Rhythmic Gymnastics Coaching.
 She has worked as a rhythmic gymnastics coach in Ukraine, Japan, and USA for the past eight years and is a USA Gymnastics certified member and a judge.
 Alongside her gymnastics training, she studied classical ballet (Vaganova method) for four years under the highly regarded and recognized ballet teacher, Igor Taranushenko.
 She also studied contemporary and jazz from the top teachers in Ukraine.
 Certified in Progressive Ballet Technique.

-Nutritionist and Mental Coach
+Nutritionist & Mental Coach